-Are you looking to travel to Bangalore with kids?
 Bangalore is often overlooked by travellers as it lacks the world-class, wow-factor sights of some other Indian cities.
-Those that do visit are often only stopping in to savour their creature comforts (think Marmite from Spar supermarket and purchasing clean knickers from M&S) before getting back on the road and heading north to Hampi or west to Mysore or Kochi.
+Those that do visit are often only stopping in to savour their creature comforts (think Marmite from Spar supermarket and purchasing clean knickers from M&S) before getting back on the road and heading north to Hampi or west to Mysore, Kochi or Goa.

 Bangalore was our home for a year.
-So I thought I should share our favourite places to visit in Bangalore with kids.
+So I thought I should share our favourite things to do in Bangalore for kids.

 Lalbagh Botanical Gardens